Stefanius67/Sepa/readme.md

 ## Usage
 *SepaTest* shows simple code to generate a valid SEPA XML-File.

+A full documentation can be found on [Github](https://github.com/Stefanius67/Sepa/wiki)

 ### Specify additional country validation(s)
 If the validation for a required country is not yet included in the package, it can be added as described below.